 - Complete the required Fourth Circuit Electronic Case Filing Application

 Before approving your registration as a Fourth Circuit Filer, the court requires that you complete the Fourth Circuit Electronic Case Filing Application.
-You must answer at least eight out of ten application questions correctly.
-Answers to all questions can be found in Local Rules 25(a) and 25(c), the CM/ECF Attorney Manual and our Attorney ECF On-line Training.
-The application also requires that you certify that you are familiar with filing documents using CM/ECF because you have either filed with other courts or have taken the Fourth Circuit Attorney ECF On-line Training(15 minutes) or reviewed the PDF transcript of the training.
+Detailed information regarding electronic filing can be found in Local Rules 25(a) and 25(c), the CM/ECF Attorney Manual and our Attorney ECF On-line Training.

 - Register for an Appellate ECF Filer account at the PACER Service Center, https://www.pacer.gov/psco/cgi-bin/cmecf/ea-regform.pl.

 Unlike District and Bankruptcy ECF Filer accounts, for which you register at the local court site, you register for a centralized Appellate ECF Filer account at the Pacer Service Center.
 Once you complete the initial registration in one circuit, you may request filing privileges in additional circuits.
 Each circuit must separately approve and activate your ECF Filer privileges, but the same login and password are used for all appellate courts in which you register.
-The Fourth Circuit will approve your ECF Filer registration once you have completed the Court's training requirements.
+The Fourth Circuit will approve your ECF Filer registration once you have completed the Fourth Circuit Electronic Case Filing Application.